JoeyMckenzie/vital-track/README.md

 - `VitalTrack.Infrastructure` - adapters to the core business logic ports (think service implementations, persistence, utilities, etc.)

-To stay true to the spirit of the take home and keeping myself honest to get this done within a few hours (about 4 hours of implementation, an hour for documentation), I'll outline a few of the design decisions I've deliberately taken.
+To stay true to the spirit of the take-home and keep me honest to get this done within a few hours (about 4 hours of implementation, an hour for documentation), I'll outline a few of the design decisions I've deliberately taken.

-I lean heavily into the YAGNI principle as I grow old, embrace my elder developer curmudgeon-ness and have cut a few corners in the sake of time, as my near one year old has drastically taken away much of my free time these days:
+I lean heavily into the YAGNI principle as I grow old, embrace my elder developer curmudgeon-ness, and have cut a few corners for the sake of time, as my near one-year-old has drastically taken away much of my free time these days:

 ### Persistence with Postgres